pschnattinger/roscon_de_2025_navigation_workshop/docs/mapping/mapping.rst

 This map will be used to navigate the robot in the next section.

-Once you have done this you need to set the environment valriable on the .env file located under ``/home/ubuntu/roscon_de_2025_navigation_workshop/.env`` on the robot.
+Once you have done this you need to set the environment variable on the .env file located under ``/home/ubuntu/roscon_de_2025_navigation_workshop/.env`` on the robot.

 Change the map path to the localation of the ``.yaml`` in the ``turtlebot4_navigation/envs/`` folder.